 Here is a list of some common risks that vacationers can face when holidaying in Liberia:

 Insect-borne diseases are possible ailments in Liberia.
-Practice standard precautions such as applying mosquito repellents, drinking clean water, and getting appropriate vaccinations before travelling.
+Practice standard precautions such as applying mosquito repellents, drinking clean water, and getting appropriate vaccinations before traveling.

 Water mishaps pose a high risk for tourists in Liberia, as there are a lot of opportunities for water sports.
 Surfing, swimming, and diving with trained and licensed tour operators are recommended to help you evade such misfortune.